checocadena/checocadena.github.io/Documentation.md

     }
   </script>
   ```
-- This was Hrd to set up at first
+- This was reaaally hard to set up at first because I couldn't get the CDN to work to I just ended up downloading the entire three.js website and mishmashing different examples to get stuff to work.
+Obviously I couldn't push for a while because it was just too many files
 ```jsx

   <script type="module">